RORUNNER transport system

-Transport system for flexible municipal construction logistics.
-Train combinations for every new construction and maintenance job.
+Vehicle system for flexible urban construction logistics.
+Train combinations for every job in new construction and maintenance significantly reduce construction times.

 |Drive||6-cylinder hydrostatic diesel engine|